Howick Primary School was founded in 1964. Our 50th Jubilee was celebrated at school on April 11th and 12th 2014.

 Danyon Loader brought the Commonwealth Games baton to school and the school took part in the Baton Relay.

 A beehive was put in the unused area at the top of the hill behind the swimming pool.
-An orchard is also planned for that area.

 A new sign was installed in front of the school and the PTA raised funds and was able to install a new Junior School Playground.

 New shelters were put up outside Rooms 5 – 7 and the outside of the office area.
 This also serves as extended learning areas to current classrooms.
+A Native tree area was established with 1000 trees supplied by “Trees that Count”.
+The hope is a legacy area to showcase trees that were part of the landscape prior to houses being established.